-- 2 Weeks: The Safeguarding Team, Head of Safeguarding, Safeguarding Manager, Deputy Head of Student Services and Safeguarding, Deputy Designated Safeguarding lead and Safeguarding officers will meet weekly to discuss cases, incidents, and concerns - Weekly: The Head of Student Services and Safeguarding along with the Deputy Designated Safeguarding Lead will provide an update related to incidents, cases and concerns at SMT (senior management team) meeting. - Termly: The Senior Leadership Team, Safeguarding Committee and Board of Governors will receive a report on Safeguarding incidents, trends, and operational update.
+2 Weeks: The Safeguarding Team, Director of Student Services, Inclusion and Safeguarding Deputy Designated Safeguarding Lead, Deputy Head of Student Services and Safeguarding, and Safeguarding officers will meet every 2 weeks to discuss cases, incidents, and concerns

+Weekly: The Director of Student Services, inclusion and Safeguarding along with the Deputy Designated Safeguarding Lead will provide an update related to incidents, cases and concerns at SMT (senior management team) meeting.

+Termly: The Senior Leadership Team, Safeguarding Committee and Board of Governors will receive a report on Safeguarding incidents, trends, and operational update.

-The Head of Student Services and Safeguarding with the Deputy Designated Safeguarding Lead will produce and present a report that will be presented to the Board of Governors.
+The Director of Student Services, Inclusion and Safeguarding with the Deputy Designated Safeguarding Lead will produce and present a report that will be presented to the Board of Governors.

-Annually: The Head of Student Services and Safeguarding and College's Safeguarding Committee will review the Safeguarding policy and associated procedures.
+Annually: The Director of Student Services, Inclusion and Safeguarding and The College's Safeguarding Committee will review the Safeguarding policy and associated procedures.